 For instance, a non-custodial parent may not seek to undermine the decisions made by the custodial parent.
 The custodial parent could challenge your right to visitation or other parenting time if you undermine or severely interfere with the custodial parent’s wishes, such as denying certain healthcare directives, keeping a child out of school or even aggressively undermining a parent’s religious instruction.

-Free Consultation: Tulsa Child Custody Attorney
+Low-cost Initial Consultation: Tulsa Child Custody Attorney

 Your choice of a Tulsa divorce attorney is critical, especially regarding any issues about physical custody in Oklahoma.
-Before you retain our family law attorneys, you are invited to have a free, confidential, no-obligation consultation to help you determine whether our family law services can meet your particular needs.
+Before you retain our family law attorneys, you are invited to have a initial, confidential, no-obligation consultation to help you determine whether our family law services can meet your particular needs.